Equator Broadcasting Corporation

 The Equator Broadcasting Corporation also known by its acronym EBC is the public-service broadcaster of Central Equatoria State.
 The organization is headquartered at Juba, the capital of Central Equatoria State in South Sudan and transmits on a frequency of 89.4FM and EBC TV.
 It was established by a gubernatorial degree in 2012 to perform the works of radio and television broadcast.
 With the existence of the media laws, EBC became the first state public broadcaster in the Republic of South Sudan.

 Oliver Modi, the former President of the Union of Journalists of South Sudan is Managing Director of Equator Broadcasting Corporation (EBC).
 He was first appointed as Acting Managing Director in a Gubernatorial Decree No.01/2022 issued on January 4, 2022, by Central Equatoria State Governor Emmanuel Adil Anthony.

 The corporation has an active board that is usually appointed by the Central Equatoria State governor.

 Subsidiaries

 Equator Radio 89.4 FM and EBC TV are the two channels that EBC has right now.
 The second one, which is free-to-air or terrestrial, can be found on UHF Channel 21.
 EBC helps people get into and take part in public life.
 They help people learn more, see more, and learn more about themselves by helping them learn more about the world and the people around them.
+A digitalisation process for the TV station was announced in 2022.